-In addition to the application form and materials (including official transcripts and official TOEFL test results for international applicants) as required by Graduate Education (please see https://webapp4.asu.edu/dgsadmissions/Index.jsp), the following information must be submitted for the supplemental application to the doctoral program in Family and Human Development.
-All materials must be submitted on-line via the Graduate College.
+In addition to the application form and materials (including official transcripts and official TOEFL test results for international applicants) as required by the Graduate College (please see https://webapp4.asu.edu/dgsadmissions/Index.jsp), the following information must be submitted for the supplemental application to the doctoral program in Family and Human Development.
+All materials must be submitted online via the Graduate College.
 All completed application materials must be received by December 1.